-- We observed staff showing kindness and compassion towards people.
+• We observed staff showing kindness and compassion towards people.
 People enjoyed friendly interactions and were comfortable in the company of staff.
-We observed one person laughing and smiling when playing a game with one member of staff.
-One person told us, "I would give my happiness here a 10 out of 10." - The service respected people's diversity.
+We observed people comfortably sat with staff at mealtimes and discussing what they would like to do with the day.
+One person made a choice to go to a local town for a walk.
+One person told us, "Staff are good.
+I like going out for a bus ride."

+• The service respected people's diversity.
 Staff were open to people of all faiths and belief systems, and there was no indication people protected under the characteristics of the Equality Act would be discriminated against.
 The Equality Act is legislation that protects people from discrimination, for example on the grounds of disability, sexual orientation, race or gender.
+Staff supported people to express their individuality and do the things that were important to them.
+For example, one person was supported to attend Church to help them meet their religious needs.

-Staff supported one person with their wellbeing needs.
-They were open to discussing the person's wellbeing needs, however would not discuss these needs unless the person wished to discuss them, so as not to make them uncomfortable. - People were supported to maintain their personal relationships.
-For example, one person was visited by their partner.
-The staff supported these visits to help maintain the person's wellbeing.
-They worked with the person's partner to understand what was important to the person and support their relationship in a positive way. - People were treated as individuals and equals to staff.
+People were supported to maintain their personal relationships.
+For example, people were supported to maintain contact with their family, including remembering important events such as birthdays.
+Staff knew the things which could upset people and make them anxious when discussing their personal relationships.
+Staff ensured this information was shared with relevant professionals to maintain people's wellbeing.
+People were treated as individuals and equals to staff.
 While staff supported people, they put them at the forefront of everything they did.
-One member of staff said, "We base things on what they want.
-Things such as activities are planned on what people want and can do."
+Management also ensured people were matched with staff who they knew well.
+One member of staff said, "We allocate staff to people that we know will work well together."